thindil/steamsky/README.md

 ### Linux
 If you use downloaded binaries, you don't need any additional libraries.
-Just in terminal, run `steamsky.sh` script to start game.
-This script should works too if you use binaries compiled by self.
+Just run `steamsky` program to start game.

 ### Windows
 If you compiled game by self, just clicking on `steamsky.exe` should be enough